 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Ferraro, Ralph and David Wolff.
+Ferraro, R. and D. Wolff.
 2008.
 NEXRAD Rainfall Data: Eureka, California. [indicate subset used].
-Asheville, North Carolina USA: National Climatic Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.